-(A) SBS shall be provided all necessary approvals including final payment release from the project, Design Professional, Agency final approval and acceptance, payment document for final payments and release of retention, close-out contracts and contingency funds and terminate the project.
+- (A) SBS shall be provided all necessary approvals including final payment release from the project, Design Professional, Agency final approval and acceptance, payment document for final payments and release of retention, close-out contracts and contingency funds and terminate the project.
 Contractor shall furnish copies of all maintenance manuals and warranty items as part of his closeout data.
-See § 4-404 for required documentation.

-- (B) Substantial Completion (projects of \$20,000.00 or more): The general contractor shall notify all parties involved of the date upon which he will be ready for substantial completion.
+See § 4-404 for required documentation. - (B) Substantial Completion (projects of \$20,000.00 or more): The general contractor shall notify all parties involved of the date upon which he will be ready for substantial completion.
 The project architect or engineer and a representative of SBS will schedule and carry out the inspection to verify if the construction meets substantial completion status.
-No statement of substantial completion shall be effective without the Construction Section's approval. - (C) Final Inspection: The contractor shall notify the Design Professional that he is ready for a final inspection, at which time the Design Professional, with the Agency and representatives of SBS will conduct a final inspection; and, if acceptable, accept the facility.
-The Building Operations Section is the Agency on projects involving SBS' owned property.
-All mechanical, (HVACR-Plumbing), Electrical, or other building systems shall be checked and inspected completely at the time of final inspection prior to project.
+No statement of substantial completion shall be effective without the Construction Section's approval. - (C) Project Close Out Finals: The contractor shall notify the Design Professional that he is ready for a final review, at which time the Design Professional, with the Agency and representatives of SBS will conduct a final review (walk through); and, if acceptable, accept the facility.
+All mechanical, (HVACR-Plumbing), Electrical, or other building systems shall be checked and inspected completely at the time of final review prior to project final acceptance.
 The mechanical system should be balanced once per each major seasonal change by the contractor under the administration of the Design Professional during the first year warranty period as per the project specifications.
-Written instructions concerning seasonal adjustment should be issued to SBS for use by the applicable State Agency building maintenance staff.
-The Design Professional shall provide SBS with a letter stating that all systems have been inspected and deficiencies listed and corrected.
+Written instructions concerning seasonal adjustment should be issued to SBS for use by the applicable Agency building maintenance staff.
+The Design Professional shall provide SBS with a letter stating that all systems have been inspected and deficiencies listed and corrected. - (D) When the project has reached final completion, the Design Professional shall provide to the Construction Section a CD Rom with the following information: - (1) documents issued during the bid phase including all addenda and negotiated changes; - (2) correspondence relating to the project; - (3) change orders; - (4) plan reviews submittals and responses from SBS; - (5) bonds, insurance certificates, proof of advertising, disclosure forms and other documents pursuant to EO 98-04; - (6) certified bid tabulation; and - (7) all record drawings.